 - We ask that you scan both the home aisle for any displays (e.g. clip strips, aisle stacks, etc.), but also look across the rest of the store.

-- Make sure you only capture 1 display per task.
+- THIS IS IMPORTANT!
+Make sure you only capture 1 display per task.
 Put differently, don’t capture all displays under one question!